How to Treat a Dog with a Broken or Ripped Off Nail

 Scratching

 Scratching is not only a pleasurable activity for dogs but also an essential behavior for marking their territory and communicating with other canines.
 Through scratching, dogs release scent markers from glands located between their paw pads, leaving behind olfactory messages that other dogs can detect.
 However, broken toenails can make scratching a painful and frustrating experience.
 The jagged edges of broken nails can catch on objects, causing further tearing and discomfort.
 Moreover, the exposed quick, the sensitive, fleshy part of the toenail, can become irritated and inflamed when repeatedly rubbed against rough surfaces during scratching.
 This can make scratching a source of pain and stress for dogs, potentially leading to behavioral changes such as excessive licking or chewing at their paws.
+This might also be why your dog keeps licking its paw but nothing is there.

 What to look for if you suspect your dog has a broken toenail